tracim/tracim/doc/backend/setting.md

 The authentication is done with a login, which is either the user's email address or the username.
 For authentication methods which don't provide a way to distinguish between the two, a login with "@" will be considered as an email address and a login without as a username.

-:warning: If you use LDAP or the Remote Auth method, the automatic creation of a username-only user (without "@") can fail if:
+⚠ If you use LDAP or the Remote Auth method, the automatic creation of a username-only user (without "@") can fail if:
 `email.required=True`, which means every user should have an email address set.
 To solve this case, either:

 - set `email.required` to `False`, or